President and lawmakers push for new gun legislation

 Murphy said red flag laws, background checks expansion, and safe storage are some of the things on the table.

-“We should have an all-of-the-above strategy and that’s ultimately the path to 60 votes,” Murphy said.
+“We should have an all-of-the-above strategy and that’s ultimately the path to 60 votes,” Murphy explained.

 “This is insane and there’s things we can do to stop it,” Rep. Adam Kinzinger (R-Ill.) said.